Gambling and online casinos in Ethiopia

 - online gambling is not prohibited, but requires separate permission.

-and gambling revenues are partly used to fund sport and education.
+Ethiopia's National Lottery also administers a portion of private licenses, and gambling revenue is partly used to fund sports and education.

 Legal forms of gambling